Developing and Implementing an Effective Interview Process

 If, despite your efforts to ask each candidate all the questions you believe will be relevant to your evaluation, your committee finds itself evaluating one candidate on the basis of a response to an issue not raised with the remaining candidates, consider follow‐up telephone conversations with the remaining candidates to solicit their responses and provide your committee with the ability to make comparisons.

-4. Be sure all interviewers are aware of what questions are inappropriate.
+- Be sure all interviewers are aware of what questions are inappropriate (see table on page 29).

 Discuss how to raise interviewers’ awareness of potential for bias and prejudice.
 Discuss how to make sure that interviewers will not ask inappropriate questions.
 Discuss how to obtain and evaluate interviewers’ feedback.